dascritch/cpu-audio/FAQ.md

 Why using URL ?
 ---------------

 **Because URL is a standard**, actually mesestimated.
 But it's universal, accessible, portable, for both local and internet usage.
+And there is [a W3C standard for pointing geometric or timestamp position : Media Fragments](https://www.w3.org/TR/media-frags/).
 I wish people will start pointing some moment in an audio content of a webpage by giving a standard URL with a timecode in it.

 Why have you done (x) choice ?
 ------------------------------

-May be [I've written about it on my blog.](https://www.w3.org/TR/media-frags/) But It's in French.
+May be [I've written about it on my blog.](https://dascritch.net/post/2018/11/06/Reconstruire-son-lecteur-audio-pour-le-web) But It's in French.
 What is really fun with the web is the ability to remix webpages contents, so you can use any translator on it.

 May be I didn't explained what is interesting you.
 Write me, I'll respond.